PandaDev0069/TUIZ/docs/Bug_Tracker.md

 13. Explanation Image is not being deleted when the whole question set gets deleted.
 14. Explanation description not allowing spaces
 15. Fix big and bulky additional options re-oredring up and down buttons
-16. Bulk saving of questions is not working, needs to save each questions individaually
+16. ✅ Bulk saving of questions is not working, needs to save each questions individually - FIXED with bulk update API
+17. ✅ Order index constraint violations when using up/down arrow reordering buttons - FIXED
+18. ✅ Bulk save 403 Forbidden error when using 一時保存 (temporary save) button - FIXED

 **Root Causes:**
 - Auto-save mechanism using wrong timing (temporarySave vs scheduleAutoSave)